 Attending: Jeff Lidicker, Jannelle Rattigan, Debbie Keller, Kathleen Spitzer, Lynn Humphriesu, Laurie Dishman, Julie Scheff, a quorum exists.

-Guests: Matt xxx, a prospective board member, Jackie Bard?
+Guests: Matt xxx, a prospective board member, Jackie Ballard?

 Jackie said she had surveyed neighbors on Next Door and many were interested in having some kind of Halloween event in Hollywood Park.
 She said she was interested in talking to neighbors who are interested in some kind of activity.
-Board members mentioned for her to check out was written in the September newsletter about Halloween and suggested following up with Irene who is organizing the Hallo ween home decorating contest, which is not a HPNA sponsored event, but the board would be happy to promote itMinutes Approved: August, 2020 Board meeting: Jannelle moved to approve the minutes with advised corrections and Laurie seconded, unanimously approved (with corrections recommended by the board)
+Board members mentioned for her to check out what was written in the September newsletter about Halloween and suggested following up with Irene who is organizing the Hallo ween home decorating contest, which is not a HPNA sponsored event, but the board would be happy to promote it.

+Minutes Approved: August, 2020 Board meeting: Jannelle moved to approve the minutes with advised corrections and Laurie seconded, unanimously approved (with corrections recommended by the board)

 Air Quality Widget

 Jeff asked the board for comment on posting an air quality index (AQI) on the HPNA website.
 He showed what the widget would look like on the HPNA website.
 Jeff said he would email a beta version of our website to each board member.